 There are many reasons people enter a healthcare career.
 While it is common to hear about the trials of working in healthcare, many wonderful positives come with it, too.
 It isn’t a career just anyone can get into, as it takes intelligence, patience, and a genuine drive to help others, but those who excel in the role find that it’s one of the most rewarding careers to pursue.

-Whether you are interested in a career change or starting your working life, here are the reasons you would love working in healthcare.
+Whether you are interested in a career change and are looking at how to become a clinical laboratory scientist, or are just starting your working life, here are the reasons you would love working in healthcare.

 The Ability to Help Others